rahmansunbeam/rahmansunbeam/README.md

 - 👋 Hi, I’m @rahmansunbeam
-- 👀 I’m interested in Geospatial programming, data science, mobile app development and having fun
+- 👀 I’m interested in Geospatial programming, data science, mobile app development, and having fun
-- 🌱 I’m currently learning geospatial programming, flutter, rust and anything that's interesting
+- 🌱 I’m currently learning geospatial programming, flutter, rust, and anything interesting
-- 💞️ I’m looking to collaborate on more fun ofc
+- 💞️ I’m looking to collaborate for any spatial analysis
-- 📫 How to reach me - info@clubgis.net
+- 📫 How to reach me - sunbeam.rahman@live.com

 <!---
 rahmansunbeam/rahmansunbeam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.